nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ##### MSS

-1. User requests to list patients.
+1. User enter command to find patients.
-2. VMS shows the list of patients with their corresponding IDs.
+2. VMS shows the list of matched patients with their corresponding IDs.

   Use case ends.

+##### Extensions

+* 1a.
+VMS detects error in the command entered.
+  * 1a1.
+VMS shows an error message.

+    Use case resumes from step 1.

 #### UC-PAT-005 - Edit patient

 ##### MSS

-1. User requests to list patients.
-2. VMS shows the list of patients with their corresponding IDs.
-3. User requests to edit a specific patient in the list with the args.
+1. User enters command to edit a specific patient.
-4. VMS edits the patients
+2. VMS edits the patients

     Use case ends.

 ##### Extensions

-* 2a.
-The list is empty.
+* 1a.
+VMS detects error in the command entered.
+  * 1a1.
+VMS shows an error message.

+    Use case resumes from step 1.

+* 1b.
+User requested to edit a patient that does not exist.
+  * 1a1.
+VMS shows an error message.

     Use case ends.

-* 3a.
-The given ID is invalid.
-  * 3a1.
-VMS shows an error message.

-      Use case resumes at step 1.

 #### UC-PAT-006 - Delete patient

 ##### MSS

-1. User requests to list patients.
-2. VMS shows the list of patients with their corresponding IDs.
-3. User requests to delete a specific patient in the list.
+1. User requests to delete a specific patient in the list.
-4. VMS soft deletes the patient.
+2. VMS deletes the patient.

     Use case ends.

 ##### Extensions

-* 2a.
-The list is empty.
+* 1a.
+VMS detects error in the command entered.
+  * 1a1.
+VMS shows an error message.

+    Use case resumes from step 1.

+* 1b.
+User requested to delete a patient that does not exist.
+  * 1a1.
+VMS shows an error message.

     Use case ends.

-* 3a.
-The given ID is invalid.
-  * 3a1.
-VMS shows an error message.
+* 1c.
+VMS detects that some appointments will become invalid after deletion.
+  * 1c1.
+VMS requests user to force the change.
+  * 1c2.
+User enters command to force the change.
+  * 1c3.
+VMS deletes the patient and all invalid appointments.

-      Use case resumes at step 1.
+    Use case ends.

 #### UC-PAT-007 - Clear patients